 Global economic output decelerated from the 5.2 percent recorded in 2007 to 3.4 percent in 2008.
 This output is expected to decelerate further to 0.5 percent in 2009.
 The subprime mortgage turmoil in the US has developed into a global economic and financial crisis and has started to shift the global economy into a recession.
 Persistent monetary policy action in the US and enormous liquidity injections by the central banks of the major developed countries were unable to avoid this crisis.
 Quite a lot of major financial institutions in the US and Europe have failed, and stock market and commodity prices have collapsed and become highly volatile.
-Interbank lending in most developed countries has come to a virtual standstill; and retail businesses and industrial firms are finding it increasingly difficult to attain credit as banks have become hesitant to lend.
+Interbank lending in most developed countries are finding it increasingly difficult to attain credit as banks have become hesitant to lend.

-In the United States (US), the economy is expected to contract by I.6 percent in 2009, a decline from I.1 percent recorded in 2008 and lower than the 2.0 percent growth experienced in 2007.
+In the United States (US), the economy is expected to contract by 1.6 percent in 2009, a decline from 1.1 percent recorded in 2008 and lower than the 2.0 percent growth experienced in 2007.
 The economy slowed rapidly in early 2008 as falling house prices and tightening credit availability took a toll on consumption and consumer confidence, even as residential investment continued to drop, with inevitable knock-on effects on business investments.
 The negative wealth effects on household consumption from falling house prices and financial wealth may be greater than assumed.
 Thus far, the crisis has resulted in a dramatic slowdown of the economic activity, rising unemployment and falling in US stock prices.